Tool Introduction

 - Click Calculate: After completing all inputs, click the calculate button (in actual operation, it may be automatic calculation or require clicking a specific button).

-- View Results: The tool will immediately display the calculated “Endogenous Creatinine Clearance Rate CCR” value, “Kidney Status” assessment (e.g., Normal, Slight Impairment, etc., with status indicator colors), and “Normal Range” for your reference.
+- View Results: The tool will immediately display the calculated "Endogenous Creatinine Clearance Rate CCR" value, "Kidney State" assessment (such as normal, slight damage, etc., with status indicator colors), and "Standard Range" for your reference.

 Frequently Asked Questions

-A: CCR is an important indicator for assessing glomerular filtration function.
-It reflects the kidney's ability to clear creatinine from plasma per minute, thereby indirectly reflecting the kidney's function in excreting metabolic waste.
-It has important guiding significance for the early detection of kidney diseases, monitoring disease progression, and adjusting drug dosages.
+A: CCR is an important indicator for evaluating glomerular filtration function.
+It reflects the kidney's ability to clear creatinine from plasma per minute, thereby indirectly reflecting the kidney's function of excreting metabolic waste.
+It has important guiding significance for the early detection of kidney diseases, monitoring of disease progression, and adjustment of drug dosages.

-- Q: How to interpret the classification results of “Kidney Status”?
+- Q: How to interpret the classification results of "Kidney State"?

-A: Based on the calculated CCR value, this tool classifies kidney function status into different levels such as “Normal”, “Slight Impairment”, “Moderate Impairment”, “Severe Impairment”, or “Early/Late Renal Insufficiency” and marks them with different colors.
-These classifications help users intuitively understand the degree of kidney health and correspond to different clinical intervention recommendations.
-For example, if it shows “Normal”, it means kidney function is good; if it shows “Moderate Impairment”, it suggests that kidney function has declined to some extent, and further medical examination is recommended.
+A: This tool classifies kidney function status into different levels such as "Normal", "Slight Damage", "Moderate Damage", "Severe Damage", or "Early/Late Renal Insufficiency" based on the calculated CCR value, and uses different colors to identify them.
+These classifications help users intuitively understand the health status of their kidneys and correspond to different clinical intervention recommendations.
+For example, if it shows "Normal", it means good kidney function; if it shows "Moderate Damage", it indicates that kidney function has declined to a certain extent, and further examination is recommended.

 - Q: Is serum creatinine value affected by diet or exercise?

 A: Yes, serum creatinine levels can be affected by various factors.
-For example, strenuous exercise and high intake of meat (especially red meat) may temporarily increase serum creatinine levels.
-Therefore, to obtain more accurate assessment results, it is recommended to avoid strenuous exercise and high-protein diet before physical examination, and to perform serum creatinine testing when the body is in a stable state.
+For example, strenuous exercise and a large intake of meat (especially red meat) may increase serum creatinine levels in a short period.
+Therefore, to obtain more accurate assessment results, it is recommended to avoid strenuous exercise and high-protein diet before the physical examination, and to perform serum creatinine testing when the body is in a stable state.
 Generally, strict fasting is not required.

-- Unit Consistency: The input unit for serum creatinine must be “umol/L”.
-If your test report uses other units (e.g., mg/dL), please be sure to convert the units first (1 mg/dL ≈ 88.4 umol/L) before entering.
+- Unit Consistency: The input unit for serum creatinine must be "umol/L".
+If your test report uses other units (such as mg/dL), please be sure to convert the units first (1 mg/dL ≈ 88.4 umol/L) before entering.

-- Results for Reference Only: The endogenous creatinine clearance rate and kidney status assessment provided by this tool are estimated values, intended for preliminary reference.
-It cannot replace professional medical diagnosis and doctor's advice; any abnormal kidney function should be promptly consulted with a professional doctor.
+- Results for Reference Only: The endogenous creatinine clearance rate and its kidney status assessment provided by this tool are estimated values and are intended for preliminary reference only.
+It cannot replace professional medical diagnosis and doctor's advice.
+Any kidney function abnormality should be promptly consulted with a professional doctor.

-- Influencing Factors: The calculation and actual value of CCR can be affected by various factors such as individual muscle mass, medication use, acute and chronic diseases, dehydration status, etc. Therefore, the interpretation of the results needs to be combined with individual specific circumstances.
+- Influencing Factors: The calculation and actual value of CCR are affected by various factors such as individual muscle mass, drug use, acute and chronic diseases, and dehydration status.
+Therefore, the interpretation of the results needs to be combined with individual specific circumstances.

 CCR Calculation Formula

-This tool primarily uses the modified Cockcroft-Gault formula to estimate endogenous creatinine clearance rate.
+This tool mainly uses the modified Cockcroft-Gault formula to estimate the endogenous creatinine clearance rate.
 This formula considers factors such as gender, age, weight, and serum creatinine, and is one of the commonly used calculation methods in clinical practice.
-The specific calculation formulas are as follows:
+The specific calculation formula is as follows:

-Where age is in years old, weight is in kg, and serum creatinine is in μmol/L.
+Where age is in years, weight is in kilograms, and serum creatinine is in μmol/L.

-The assessment of kidney function status by this tool primarily refers to the internationally accepted Kidney Disease Outcomes Quality Initiative (KDOQI) guidelines for kidney function staging based on eGFR (or CCR):
+The assessment of kidney function status by this tool mainly refers to the internationally accepted Kidney Disease Outcomes Quality Initiative (KDOQI) guidelines for kidney function staging based on eGFR (or CCR):

 - Normal: CCR ≥ 90 mL/min

-- Late Renal Insufficiency (Chronic Kidney Disease Stage 5, Kidney Failure): CCR < 15 mL/min
+- Late Renal Insufficiency (Chronic Kidney Disease Stage 5, Renal Failure): CCR < 15 mL/min

 These stages help clinicians and patients understand the degree of kidney damage and take appropriate management and treatment measures.